Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-containers.md

 ###3.
 Define `deploy-eb-basic-params`

-* **Description:** `deploy-eb-basic-params` is a [params](/platform/workflow/resource/params/#params) resource the defines variables we want to make easily configurable.
+* **Description:** `deploy-eb-basic-params` is a [params](/platform/workflow/resource/params/#params) resource that defines variables we want to make easily configurable.
 These variables definitions replace the placeholders in the `Docker.aws.json` and `config.yml` files.

 * **Required:** Yes.